Context Engineering

 "input",

-"Summarize the decisions for {name} ({role})",
+"Summarize this meeting decision for {name} ({role})",

 mappings=user,